powergama/powergim/docs/powergim.md

 Branches have from and to references that must match a node identifier in the list of nodes.
-* expand/expand2 is 0 if no expansion should be considered (not part of optimisaion)
 * distance may be left blank.
 Then distance is computed as the shortest distance between the associated nodes (based on lat/lon coordinates)
+* expand_<year> is 0 if no expansion should be considered (not part of optimisaion)
-* capacity2 is already decided additional branch capacity that will be added at stage two (optional input).
+* capacity_<year> is already decided (present or additional future) branch capacity, i.e. it does not depend on the optimisation output